DWI & Texas Driver’s License Suspension

 Experienced DWI Lawyers Do Win Some Cases

-Administrative License Suspension Periods.
+Administrative License Suspension Durations.

-If your license has been suspended because of a DWI arrest, you only have 15 days to ask for a hearing contesting the license suspension.
+If your license has actually been suspended because of a DWI arrest, you only have 15 days to ask for a hearing contesting the license suspension.

 If you provide a specimen above the legal limit of.08, your license will be suspended for no less than 90 days.
-The license suspension differs depending on if you have an operator’s license, a commercial license or chauffeur license.
+The license suspension varies depending upon if you have an operator’s license, a commercial license or chauffeur license.

 License Suspension for Failing a Breath or Blood Test

 Transportation Code 524.022 sets out the length of suspensions in cases where the private stopped working the breath or blood test:

-( 1) 90 days if the person’s operating record shows no alcohol-related or drug-related enforcement contact during the 10 years preceding the date of the individual’s arrest; or
+( 1) 90 days if the person’s operating record shows no alcohol-related or drug-related enforcement contact during the Ten Years preceding the date of the individual’s arrest; or

-( 2) one year if the person’s operating record shows one or more alcohol-related or drug-related enforcement contacts during the 10 years preceding the date of the individual’s arrest.
+( 2) one year if the person’s driving record shows several alcohol-related or drug-related enforcement contacts during the Ten Years preceding the date of the individual’s arrest.

-License Suspension for Declining a Breath or Blood Test
+License Suspension for Refusing a Breath or Blood Test

 Transportation Code 724.035 sets out the suspension duration for refusal cases.

-( 1) suspend the individual’s license to operate a motor vehicle on a public highway for 180 days; or
+( 1) suspend the person’s license to run a motor vehicle on a public highway for 180 days; or

 The length of time does it take to get an ALR hearing?

 ALR Hearings and License Suspensions